The average salary for a Detective is $64,603.

 - Respond to incidents and complaints, document interactions, and collect evidence.

-Pay by Experience Level for Detective
+What is the Pay by Experience Level for Detectives?

 Pay Difference by Location